safetyscore/safetyscore/docs/whitepaper/whitepaper.md

-While the contents of the data that is communicated across the network is protected by the Transport Layer security, observers at the network level would still be able to see that certain actions have happened, e.g. when activity spikes as disclosures are made.
+While the contents of the data that is communicated across the network is protected by the Transport Layer security, observers at the network level would still be able to see that certain actions have happened, e.g. when activity spikes when Risk Tokens are distributed.

 To protect against this, it could be useful to have cover traffic between Clients and Nodes, and even between Nodes.
-We’re evaluating using some aspects from Loopix [^PHEMD17] so as to maximise the anonymity and unobservability of Clients and Nodes.
+We’re evaluating using some aspects from Loopix [^PHEMD17] to maximize the anonymity and unobservability of Clients and Nodes.

-This may have to be an optional security feature, since it could easily use up the limited data plans that many users might be on.
+This may have to be an optional security feature, since it could easily use up the limited data plans that some users might be on.

 ### Crypto Primitives